 - United Kingdom: The Financial Conduct Authority (FCA) and Joint Money Laundering Steering Group both publish guidance on PEPs along with other KYC matters.

-Note that PEP definitions can also be updated and checked by international organizations, such as the EU’s 6th AML directive.
+Note that international organizations, such as the EU’s 6th AML directive, can also update and check PEP definitions.

 3 Ways to Perform PEP Screening